Hello! Who are you and what business did you start?

 I created my Facebook Ads Account and created amazing GIFs, videos, and Images.
 I was completely new to Facebook Ads, so I messed up at the start and lost huge money.
 Then, I learned it for a month using courses and websites and started it again.
 Surprisingly, it cost me 1/4th the amount it cost luxury brands to run the ads, which helped me select my favorite shoes and added those to the homepage.
 The most important thing was, the results told me that KASA has a good shot in the market and people like them.

 We were strengthening the customer database by a huge factor daily.
-I learned Email Marketing from my friend from North America who I met a year ago.
+I learned Email Marketing from my friend from Canada who I met a year ago.
 I used Klaviyo, and he helped me set up the flows.
-I designed the emails myself because designing was where I was an expert in.

 The launch helped me prove the concept to everyone around me and myself.
 I knew, one day, I want to build a KASA empire covering all elements of fashion.
 I was inspired by the brand Amiri and how Mike Amiri created that brand into a realm.